draios/onprem-install-docs/5.1/5.1.10/advanced.md

 ssh -t user@airgapped-host "kubectl -n sysdigcloud scale deploy sysdigcloud-feeds-api --replicas=1"
 ```

-The script can be scheduled using a cron job that run every day
+The script can be scheduled using a cron job that runs every day.
 ```bash
 0 8 * * * feeds-database-update.sh >/dev/null 2>&1
 ```